 Certification is a way for an organisation to demonstrate compliance with GDPR.
-The certification scheme criteria will be approved by the ICO and can cover a specific issue or be more general.
-Once an accredited certification body has assessed and approved an organisation, it will issue the data protection certificate, seal or mark relevant to that scheme.
+The certification criteria will be approved by the ICO and can cover a specific issue or be more general.
+Once an accredited certification body has assessed and approved an organisation, it will issue them with a certificate, and a seal or mark relevant to that scheme.

-The submission process for certification schemes will open once we finalise and publish our accreditation requirements for certification bodies.
+The submission process for certification criteria will open once we finalise and publish our accreditation requirements for certification bodies.
 In the meantime, we welcome enquiries from organisations who are in the process of developing or have developed GDPR certification schemes.
-You can find our contact details here: firstname.lastname@example.org.

 At a glance

-- Certification schemes will be a way to demonstrate your compliance with the GDPR and enhance transparency.
+- Certification will be a way to demonstrate your compliance with the GDPR and enhance transparency.

-- Certification schemes should reflect the needs of small and medium sized enterprises.
+- Certification criteria should reflect the needs of small and medium sized enterprises.

-- Certification scheme criteria will be approved by the ICO and delivered by accredited certification bodies.
+- Certification criteria will be approved by the ICO and certification delivered by accredited certification bodies.

 - Certification will be issued to data controllers and data processors in relation to specific processing activities.

-- Signing up to a certification scheme is voluntary.
-However, if there is an approved certification scheme that covers your processing activity, you may wish to consider working towards it as it can help you demonstrate compliance to the regulator, the public and in your business to business relationships.
+- Applying for certification is voluntary.
+However, if there is an approved certification scheme that covers your processing activity, you may wish to consider having your processing activities certified as it can help you demonstrate compliance to the regulator, the public and in your business to business relationships.

 - What is the purpose of certification?